Beyond-jQuery/book/manuscript/ajax.md

 });
 ~~~~~~~

 Sending this request looks similar to jQuery, but without a lot of the boilerplate.
-Like `XMLHTTPRequest`, [`fetch` intelligently sets the request `Content-Type` based on the request payload][fetch-default-content-type], so we do not need to specify this request header.
+Like `XMLHTTPRequest`, [`fetch` intelligently sets the request `Content-Type` based on the request payload][fetch-default-content-type] (in some cases), so we do not need to specify this request header.

 ### Sending PUT requests

-While POST requests are often used to create a new resource, PUT requests typically update an existing one.
+While POST requests are often used to create a new resource, PUT requests typically replace an existing one.
 For example, PUT would be most appropriate for replacing information about an existing product.
-Another example involves uploading a large file in chunks.
-The first request, creating the resource, would be a POST.
-Subsequent requests that contain each piece of the file would use PUT, as each chunk is effectively be an update to the server-side representation of the file.
-The URI of the request identifies the resource to be updated with the new information located in the body.
+The URI of the request identifies the resource to be replaced with the new information located in the body.
 To simply illustrate sending a PUT request using jQuery, `XMLHttpRequest`, and `fetch`, I'll demonstrate updating a mobile phone number for an existing user record.

 {title="send PUT request to update a user record - jQuery", lang=javascript}
 ~~~~~~~